Harnessing Analytical Thinking: Navigating Complex Challenges With Clarity

 2. Inductive Thinking

-Inductive thinking, on the other hand, involves making generalisations based on specific observations or patterns.
+Inductive thinking, conversely, involves making generalisations based on specific observations or patterns.
 It starts with specific data and extrapolates broader principles or theories.
 Scientific experiments often rely on inductive reasoning to formulate hypotheses.
 For instance, observing multiple instances of a phenomenon and generalising a scientific law from these observations is a classic example of inductive thinking.

 3. Critical Thinking